donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 That is a lot to cover!
 Let's try to break it down a little bit.

 `configureCompletion` has just one purpose: set a `onCompletion` handler on our `connection`.
 A client can basically ask at any time for any file on any position for possible _completion items_ (e.g. suggestion about what could be completed).
 Because it can happen at any time and because I search can take an unknown time to resolve, we check if there is a pending search (`if (lastCancel) {}`) and if there is a pending search, we cancel it.
+Some clients may even want to cancel an ongoing request for other reasons (e.g. because the user closes the editor) so we provide a `token.onCancellationRequested` handler which takes care of canceling the request.

 To handle the clients request correctly we get the `position` (e.g. the cursor position) and the `textDocument.uri` (basically the "file name").
 With these two params we can check, if the client requests completion items for a `.vscode/extensions.json` file and the values of `recommendations[]` or `unwantedRecommendations[]`.
 If it is a different file we return early.
 If it _is_ a `.vscode/extensions.json` file we try to get its content - if it is not available we return as well.
 If we have the files content, we try to parse it (`const tree = parseTree(document.getText())`).